 What Causes Infectious Diarrhea?

 • E. coli.
 These bacteria are usually spread through contaminated food or water, including undercooked meats or infected produce.
-E. coli can also be found in swimming pools and petting zoos, both of which are common causes of diarrhea in children.
+E. coli can also be found in swimming pools and petting zoos, both of which are common sources for bacterial infections that can cause diarrhea in children.

 How You Can Avoid Falling Victim to This Infectious Illness

-Infectious diarrhea is highly preventable, but sadly, it remains to be the most common cause of diarrhea worldwide, and is one of the leading causes of death in childhood.10,11 Remember these tips if you want to protect yourself and your family from this contagious illness.
+Infectious diarrhea is highly preventable but, sadly, it remains to be the most common cause of diarrhea worldwide, and is one of the leading causes of death in childhood.12,13 Remember these tips if you want to protect yourself and your family from this contagious illness.